tepalogic/whais/README.md

 1. Fork it!

-2. Recall to have fun when you do all next steps.
+2. Recall to have fun while you do all next steps.
 Chances are you are going to change the world a little bit.

 3. Create your feature branch: `git checkout -b my-new-feature`